adazzle/react-data-grid/README.md

 ###### `onScroll?: Maybe<(event: React.UIEvent<HTMLDivElement>) => void>`

+A function called when the grid is scrolled.

 ###### `onColumnResize?: Maybe<(idx: number, width: number) => void>`

 ###### `enableVirtualization?: Maybe<boolean>`

+> Default: `true`

+This prop can be used to disable virtualization.

 ###### `renderers?: Maybe<Renderers<R, SR>>`